bravesoftdz/extrairtextopdf/README.md

-# extrairtextopdf
+# Extrar Texto do PDF

-Extrair Texto do PDF - Delphi
+Faz a extração do texto de um PDF.